 The implementation in France of European rules on information to be disclosed by the competent authorities (Supervisory Disclosure)

-Transparency is an essential factor for effective banking supervision whose importance was emphasized several times at international level by the Basel Committee on Banking Supervision, particularly in its "Core Principles for Effective Banking Supervision" (document published in 1997 and updated in 2006 and 2012).
-This importance is even higher at European level as it is important for the proper functioning of financial markets that the Community provisions are implemented in a harmonized manner and that supervisory practices converge.
+Transparency is an essential factor in the effective supervision of investment firms.
+It is all the more significant at European level as it is important for the proper functioning of financial markets that the Community provisions are implemented in a harmonized manner and that supervisory practices converge.

-Thus, Directive 2013/36 / EU on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms (Capital Requirement Directive, CRDIV) requires the competent authorities to publish certain information so that the internal banking market can operate with increasing effectiveness and citizens of the Union are afforded adequate levels of transparency.
+Thus, Directive (EU) 2019/2034 on access to the activity of investment firms and the prudential supervision of investment firms (Investment Firms Directive, IFD) requires the competent authorities to publish certain information so that the internal investment firms market can operate with increasing effectiveness and citizens of the Union are afforded adequate levels of transparency.
 The information published should be sufficient to enable a meaningful comparison of the approaches adopted by the competent authorities of different Member States.

-Article 143 (1) of the CRDIV specifies the different categories of information that supervisors must publish:
+Article 57 (1) (a) of Directive (EU) 2019/2034 specifies the different categories of information that supervisors must publish:

-To ensure a harmonized implementation of the CRDIV transparency requirements, and considering more broadly the importance of readability and comparability of the rules and procedures within a context of increasing complexity of prudential rules, the European Banking Authority (EBA) has published in November 2013 an Implementing Technical Standards on the format, structure, contents and annual publication date of the information to be disclosed by competent authorities.
-The European Commission has adopted these technical standards in the form of its Implementing Regulation (EU) No 650/2014 of 4 June 2014.
+To ensure a harmonized implementation of the IFD transparency requirements, and considering more broadly the importance of readability and comparability of the rules and procedures within a context of increasing complexity of prudential rules, the European Banking Authority (EBA) has published in June 2021 an Implementing Technical Standards on the format, structure, contents and annual publication date of the information to be disclosed by competent authorities.
+The European Commission has adopted these technical standards in the form of its Implementing Regulation (EU) 2022/389 of 8 March 2022.
 This regulation defines a common publication format designed to facilitate access to published information and enable their comparison.
 Under this regulation, the information provided by European supervisors must be consistent in substance and in form and updated annually.

-The organization of the EBA and national authorities websites follows, under four main headings, the elements referred to in Article 143 (1) of the CRDIV:
+The organization of the EBA and national authorities websites follows, under four main headings, the elements referred to in Article 57 (1) of the IFD:

 2 - Options and national discretions (details of the choices made in the implementation process);

-3 - Methodology of the process of supervisory review and evaluation process ("Pillar 2" of the solvency ratio);
+3 - Methodology of the process of supervisory review and evaluation process ("Pillar 2" add-ons);

-4 - Statistical data on national banking sectors, the various risks and the activities of supervisors.
+4 - Statistical data on national investment firms sectors, the various risks and the activities of supervisors.